doctorfree/Pokedex-Markdown/README.md

 ## Tools

-To create this markdown Pokédex, the following tools were used in the retrieval, conversion, and modification of Pokémon data.
+To create this markdown Pokédex, several custom tools were used in the retrieval, conversion, and modification of Pokémon data.
+In addition to those included here in the [Tools folder](Tools/README.md), the following scripts were used:

 ### Pokemon fetch